 - 1. Chronic lymphocytic leukemia (CLL) when used as a single agent or in combination with Rituxan; or - 2.
-Relapsed or refractory classical Hodgkin lymphoma when used as a single agent; or - 3.
-Non-Hodgkin lymphoma (NHL) (i.e., adult T-cell lymphoma, AIDS related B-cell lymphoma, diffuse-large B-cell lymphoma, follicular lymphoma, gastric MALT lymphoma, mantle cell lymphoma, mycosis fungoides/Sezary syndrome, nodal marginal zone lymphoma, non-gastric MALT lymphoma, peripheral T-cell lymphoma, primary cutaneous B-cell lymphoma, primary cutaneous CD30+ T-cell lymphoproliferative disorders, splenic marginal zone lymphoma); or - 4.
-Relapsed or refractory Multiple Myeloma; or - 5.
+Relapsed or refractory classical Hodgkin lymphoma when used as a single agent; OR - 3.
+Non-Hodgkin lymphoma (NHL) (i.e., adult T-cell lymphoma, AIDS related B-cell lymphoma, diffuse-large B-cell lymphoma, follicular lymphoma, gastric MALT lymphoma, mantle cell lymphoma, mycosis fungoides/Sezary syndrome, nodal marginal zone lymphoma, non-gastric MALT lymphoma, peripheral T-cell lymphoma, primary cutaneous B-cell lymphoma, primary cutaneous CD30+ T-cell lymphoproliferative disorders, splenic marginal zone lymphoma); OR - 4.
+Relapsed or refractory Multiple Myeloma; OR - 5.
 Waldenström's macroglobulinemia when used a single agent or in combination with Rituxan

-Blue Cross and Blue Shield of Alabama does not approve or deny procedures, services, testing, or equipment for our members.
+Blue Advantage does not approve or deny procedures, services, testing, or equipment for our members.
 Our decisions concern coverage only.
 The decision of whether or not to have a certain test, treatment or procedure is one made between the physician and his/her patient.
-Blue Cross and Blue Shield of Alabama administers benefits based on the member's contract and corporate medical policies.
+Blue Advantage administers benefits based on the members' contract and medical policies.
 Physicians should always exercise their best medical judgment in providing the care they feel is most appropriate for their patients.
 Needed care should not be delayed or refused because of a coverage determination.